top of page

 If you are considering DLY online survey then survey platforms like 123FormBuilder.com are great to use as they are inexpensive and are really intuitive to use.
 Plus, you can use them for more than just surveys with all kinds of online forms and templates for apps, tables, stores, approvals and more.

-Otherwise, if you just want to run a quick poll to compare or rank designs, ideas, logos, book covers or even Amazon sales pages then you should use PickFu, which is straight forward and not expensive to run (starting from $15).
+Another alternative if you just want to run a quick poll to compare or rank designs, ideas, logos, book covers or even Amazon sales pages including running short surveys then you should use PickFu, which is straight forward and not expensive to run (starting from $15).
 You can take advantage of their large online panel of 15 million across countries like the UK, US, Canada, Australia, Germany and Spain to ask questions to.
-So give PickFu a try and get 50% off your first poll with the promo code - ANPAR.

 RELATED HOW TO GUIDE POSTS BELOW FOR SURVEYS AND MARKET RESEARCH